Edge-localized mode: History

-In 2003 DIII-D begn experimenting with resonant magnetic perturbations to control ELMs.
+In 2003 DIII-D began experimenting with resonant magnetic perturbations to control ELMs.

 In 2006 an initiative (Project Aster) was started to simulate a full ELM cycle including its onset, the highly non-linear phase, and its decay.
-However, this did not constitute a “true” ELM cycle, since a true ELM cycle would require modeling the slow growth after the crash, in order to produce a second ELM.
+However, this did not constitute a "true" ELM cycle, since a true ELM cycle would require modeling the slow growth after the crash, in order to produce a second ELM.

 As of late 2011, several research facilities had demonstrated active control or suppression of ELMs in tokamak plasmas.
 For example, the KSTAR tokamak used specific asymmetric three-dimensional magnetic field configurations to achieve this goal.

 In 2015, results of the first simulation to demonstrate repeated ELM cycling was published.

 In 2022, researchers began testing the small ELM hypothesis at JET to assess the utility of the technique.